Special equipment: a smoker or grill

-Sift all of the rub ingredients into a medium bowl and mix well.
+Sift the brown sugar, granulated sugar, salt, chili powder, paprika, black pepper, cumin, garlic powder, onion powder and cayenne pepper into a medium bowl and mix well.
 Set aside.

 Trim all the hard fat from the brisket.
-Trim all the soft fat to 1/4-inch.
-Prepare a smoker or a grill, following manufacturers directions.
+Trim all the soft fat to 1/4 inch.
+Prepare a smoker or a grill, following the manufacturer's directions.
 Stabilize the temperature at 220 degrees F. Use a mild wood such as hickory or cherry for the smoke flavor.
 Generously cover all sides of the brisket with the rub and gently massage it in.
 Reserve the leftover rub.
-Smoke the meat for about 1 hour per pound.
-For example, a 10 pound brisket may need to smoke for about 10 or more hours.
+Smoke the meat until an instant-read thermometer registers 170 to 185 degrees F when inserted into the flat part of the brisket, about 1 hour per pound.
+For example, a 10-pound brisket may need to smoke for about 10 or more hours.
 Monitor the internal temperature.
-When the brisket reaches 170 to 185 degrees F, on an instant-read thermometer, in the flat part of the brisket, remove the brisket from the smoker.